Nationalism in India MCQ

 Option c – I, II, and III

-(a) Both A and R are true and R is the correct explanation of A
+(a) Both A and R are true and R explains A correctly

-(b) Both A and R are true, but R is not the correct explanation of A
+(b) Both A and R are true, but R is not the correct explanation

-(c) A is true, but R is false
+(c) A is correct, R is incorrect

-(d) A is false, but R is true
+(d) A is incorrect, R is correct

-Option b – Both A and R are true, but R is not the correct explanation of A
+Option b – Both A and R are true, but R is not the correct explanation

-The teachings of Buddha are related to
+The teachings of Buddha mainly emphasize:

 (b) Celibacy

-(d) Purity and holiness of conduct
+(d) Ethical and pure conduct

-Option d – Purity and holiness of conduct
+Option d – Ethical and pure conduct

-We covered all the Nationalism in India MCQ above in this post for free so that you can practice well for the exam.
+We covered all the Nationalism in India mcq above in this post for free so that you can practice well for the exam.

-Check out the latest MCQ content by visiting our mcqtube website homepage.
+Check out the latest mcq content by visiting our mcqtube website homepage.

 Also, check out: